 Margaret Farrell, journalist and travel photographer

 Read it in one go.
 Loved it!
-It’s a voyage of self discovery as seen through actual events.
-If romping through the freedom of one’s childhood, the freedom of post war Australia is to your liking as well as a taste of the hippie trail and high-octane sexual encounters, gun running, dope dealing and winging it on gut feeling then this is the book for you.
+Key to the Highway is a voyage of self discovery as seen through actual events.
+This is the book for you if romping through the freedom of one’s childhood in post-war Australia, a taste of the hippie trail and winging it on gut feeling is to your liking.

 Couldn’t stop reading it!
 Really well written.
 You keep the action going and the pacing is great.